Find Business Schools

 Emergency Management Director Job Outlook

-There were about 10,100 jobs for Emergency Management Director in 2016 (in the United States).
+In the United States, there were 10,100 jobs for Emergency Management Director in 2016.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Emergency Management Director by 2026.
-There will be an estimated 900 positions for Emergency Management Director per year.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 undefined